KyloIO/kylo-docs/how-to-guides/NiFiProcessorsDocs.rst

 High-Water Mark Processors
 --------------------------

-The high-water mark processors are used to manage one or more water marks for a feed.
+The high-water mark processors are used to manage one or more high-water marks for a feed.
 High-water marks support incremental batch processing by storing the highest value of an increasing field in the source records (such as a timestamp or record number) so that subsequent batches can pick up where the previous one left off.

 The water mark processors have two roles: